 Examination paper format

-When preparing an examination paper, please refer to the Guidance on examination paper preparation document, to ensure the style, language and layout are appropriate with the current templates.
+When preparing an examination paper, please refer to the Examination paper preparation document, to ensure the style, language and layout are appropriate with the current templates.

 Each exam paper (including multiple choice questions format) must include: